jaimetur/PhotoMigrator/ROADMAP.md

 ---

-## Release: v5.0.0
-#### 🌟 New Features:
+## 🌟 New Features:
 - Include Apple Support (initially just for downloading)
   - Create Class ClassApplePhotos with the same methods and behavior as ClassSynologyPhotos or ClassImmichPhotos. (volunteers are welcomed)
 - Include Test Cases to check all features
 - Add Github Action to execute all Test Cases
 - Improve Analysis and Filtering phase at the beginning of Automatic Migration.